Over the last decade, it’s safe to say the field of holistic nutrition has become a hot commodity!

 The field of holistic nutrition can also be considered similar to or sometimes even interchangeable with functional nutrition, since there’s a lot of overlap.

-The key difference between holistic nutrition and functional nutrition is that holistic nutrition is strictly behavioral/culinary, while functional nutrition also involves lab testing and requires more clinical competency from the practitioner.
+The key difference between holistic nutrition and functional nutrition is that holistic nutrition is strictly behavioral/culinary, while functional nutrition also involves special nutrition lab testing and requires more clinical competency from the practitioner.
 (Learn more about functional nutrition here!)

 Final thoughts: is a holistic nutrition approach right for you?